 Angular Contact Ball Bearings

-Angular Contact Ball Bearings are characterised by a contact angle.
-This means that forces are transferred from one raceway to the other at a particular angle.
+Angular Contact Ball Bearings are represent by a contact angle.
+This means that forces are conveyed from one raceway to the other at a appropriate angle.

 Angular-contact ball bearings are therefore suitable for combined loads, where high axial forces have to be transferred in addition to radial forces.